US charges former Taliban commander with killing US troops | DW | 07.10.2021

 The charge relates to offenses committed against US troops between 2007 and 2009.

+The former commander is also alleged to have been involved in the kidnapping of an American journalist along with two Afghan nationals in November 2008.

+Their three hostages were forced to hike over the border into Pakistan where they were then detained for the next seven months.
+The statement alleges that the kidnappers made calls to the journalists wife in which he was made to beg for his life at gunpoint.

-According to the statement, in October 2020, Najibullah was arrested and extradited from Ukraine to the US where he is being held.
+Najibullah was arrested in October 2020 and extradited from Ukraine to the US where he is being held.

 kb/rt (Reuters)